tolicodes/articles/outlines/api-scraping.md

 ### Rate Limiting
 Just about API you will be hitting (public or private) will come with 2 types of rate limiting

 - DDOS protection: almost every production API, if you start hitting it with 1000 requests per second will block your IP.
 This means your server will be prohibited from accessing the API, potentially indefinitely.
 This is meant to prevent DDOS attacks (or denial of service).
-Unfortunately, it’s quite easy to inadvertently trigger these protection if you’re not car
+Unfortunately, it’s quite easy to inadvertently trigger these protection if you’re not careful, especially if you are using multiple servers (clustering).
+- Standard

 ### Error Handling